playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 </template>
 ```

-> Don't forget to add our new `expanded` property name inside of `defineProps`!
+> Remember to add our new `expanded` property name inside of `defineProps`!
 Otherwise, this component won't bind the value correctly.

 <!-- tabs:end -->